solana-labs/solana/docs/src/terminology.md

 A stack of proofs, each of which proves that some data existed before the proof was created and that a precise duration of time passed before the previous proof.
 Like a [VDF](#verifiable-delay-function-vdf), a Proof of History can be verified in less time than it took to produce.

+## prioritization fee

+An additional fee user can specify in compute budget [instruction](#instruction) to prioritize their [transactions](#transaction).

+The prioritization fee is calculated from multiplying the number of compute units requested by the compute unit price (0.000001 lamports per compute unit) rounded up to the nearest lamport.

+Transactions should request the minimum amount of compute units required for execution to minimize fees.

 ## public key (pubkey)

 The public key of a [keypair](#keypair).